rh-nfv-int/shift-on-stack-machineset/README.md

 ## Preparing to use additional networks

+There are two method to adding a host-device secondary network.
+First, the Cluster Network Operator Cluster Network can be patched to add *additionalNetworks*.
+Second, *NetworkAttachmentDefinitions* can be applied that specify the network name and host-device specifications.

 A second Ansible playbook is provided that generates *network-attachment-definition* files for the **ovs-dpdk** additional networks.
 The script will only generate network-attachement-definitions for virtio network attachments.
 SR-IOV networks will be skipped as SR-IOV is handled by the *sriov-network-operator*.
 An example generated